andifalk/microservices-auth-authz-spring-security/lab1/README.md

 ![Resource Server](images/resource_server.png)

-We will use [Keycloak](https://keycloak.org) as identity provider.
+We will use Spring Authorization Server as identity provider.
-Please again make sure you have set up keycloak as described in [Setup Keycloak](../setup/README.md)
+Please again make sure you have set up Spring Authorization Server as described in [setup](../setup/README.md)

 In lab 1 you will learn how to: